 Baked Ham on Toast

-Every Christmas we bake a large ham, the leftovers of which we will then use for days afterwards.
-Apart from the chicken and ham pie, the mini ham and leek pies, and the ham mayo sandwich, probably most of the leftovers get consumed as ham on toast.
+Every Christmas we bake a large ham, the leftovers of which we will then use for several days afterwards.
+Apart from the chicken and ham pie, the mini ham and leek pies, and the ham mayo sandwich, probably most of the leftovers get consumed as ham on toast or ham and egg on toast.

 How to use up ham leftovers at Christmas